YanehCheck/DesdemonaToolkit/README.md

 ## Features

-⭐ Browse your inventory with advanced filtering
-⭐ Export your inventory as an image to show off your inventory
+⭐ Browse your inventory with custommizable and advanced filtering ⭐ Export your inventory as a customizable image or to Fortnite.GG
-⭐ Create custom filter based on your needs
-⭐ Fetch the newest item data at any time
+⭐ Create custom filter based on your needs and preference wtih support for all unlockable styles ⭐ Fetch the newest item data at any time

 ## Usage